sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

      - unlike fastqc, you will have to launch trimmomatic for each sample separately
      - to facilitate QC afterward, add the following at the end of your trimmomatic command (substituting `<sample name>`):
 		 		`2> 030_trim/trim_out.<sample name>.log`
-		 		This will same part of the output of trimmomatic to the same folder as the trimmed reads, which multiQC will be able to use afterward.
+		 		This will send part of the output of trimmomatic to a file in the same folder as the trimmed reads, which multiQC will be able to use afterward.

 !!! warning